 "The mission of the Del Norte County Library is to provide Library resources and services to meet the evolving educational, recreational and informational need of the public, thus enhancing individual and community life."

 The library uses an internet filter on all its computers.
-Library patrons who owe the library fines in excess of $2.00 will be denied internet access on the library's public access computers until their fines are paid down to $2.00 or less.
 All computer users will be asked to provide ID or their library card before being seated at a public access computer.

 The Del Norte county Library is dedicated to ensuring that all members of the community have the right and means of open access to ideas and information which is fundamental to a democracy.
 The Library affirms its traditional role in providing full access to use of its resources, regardless of format.

 The Library’s Internet workstations are primarily to be used for research, educational and informational use.
 Time limits may be enforced to ensure that all Library patrons have the opportunity to use the Internet resources.
 The Library does not provide e-mail accounts.
 Staff will not assist users in the use of e-mail, chat or other forms of personal communications or in the use of games.

 Disclaimer: The Internet changes daily.
 Information is often not verifiable as accurate and patrons should be aware that errors, intentional misinformation and offensive material are sometimes posted on the Internet.
 Some information may be objectionable to some patrons.
 Patrons are advised to use critical thinking skills and exercise good judgment in accepting information found on the Internet.

 The Library cannot be responsible for information gathered on the Internet.
 The Internet is not controlled by any single authority.
 The fact that the Library provides access to electronic information does not imply sponsorship or endorsement by the Library.
 It is left to each user to choose what is individually appropriate and for parents to assume responsibility for their child’s use of the Internet through the Library’s connection.